 - 1 teaspoon dried basil

 - 1/4 teaspoon salt

-Salt and pepper chicken breasts.
-Add oil to the pressure cooking pot, select Browning.
-When oil is hot, brown the chicken breasts in two batches, Remove to a plate.
+- Salt and pepper chicken breasts.
+Add oil to the pressure cooking pot, select Sauté.
+When the oil is hot, brown the chicken breasts in two batches.
+Transfer to a plate.

-When all the chicken is browned, add more oil if necessary and add garlic and saute for 1 minute.
-Add tomatoes, water, basil, red pepper flakes and salt to the pressure cooking pot.
+- When all the chicken is browned, add more oil if necessary and sauté the garlic for 1 minute.
+Add the canned tomatoes, water, basil, red pepper flakes, and salt to the pressure cooking pot.
 Stir to combine.
-Add chicken breasts to the pressure cooking pot.
+Return the chicken breasts to the pot.

-Cover and lock lid in place.
+- Lock lid in place.
 Select High Pressure and 5 minutes cook time.
-When timer beeps, turn off and use a quick pressure release.
-Check and make sure the chicken is cooked through and no longer pink in the middle.
+When the cook time ends, turn off the pressure cooker and use a quick pressure release.
+When the valve drops, carefully remove the lid.
+Check to make sure the chicken is cooked through and no longer pink in the middle (165°F).

-Preheat the broiler and spray a small glass casserole dish with non-stick spray.
+- Preheat the broiler and spray a small glass casserole dish with non-stick spray.
 Place the chicken in the dish.
-Select simmer and cook sauce until sauce thickens and is desire consistency.
-Pour sauce over chicken.
+Select Sauté and cook the sauce until it thickens to your desired consistency.
+Pour the sauce over the chicken.

-Sprinkle Mozzarella over chicken and put the dish under the broiler until the cheese is melted and starting to lightly brown.
+- Sprinkle the mozzarella over chicken and put the dish under the broiler until the cheese is melted and starting to lightly brown.
 Watch it closely once it starts to brown it can brown quickly.